3D Model Viewer Online

 Supported 3D File Formats

 This viewer supports seven popular 3D file formats.
-GLB and GLTF are modern web-optimized formats that include geometry, materials, textures, and animations — often called the JPEG of 3D.
-OBJ is a universal format supported by virtually every 3D application.
-STL is the standard for 3D printing.
-FBX is widely used in game development and animation pipelines.
-3DS is a legacy format from 3ds Max.
-PLY (Polygon File Format) is common in 3D scanning and photogrammetry.
+GLB and GLTF are modern web-ready formats that package geometry, materials, textures, and animations together.
+OBJ remains a common exchange format across design tools.
+STL is the standard for 3D printing previews.
+FBX is widely used in game, animation, and motion pipelines.
+3DS is a legacy format from older 3ds Max workflows, and PLY is common in 3D scanning and photogrammetry.
 Each format is handled by a dedicated Three.js loader for maximum compatibility.

 How to Use the 3D Viewer